Written by Saifullah Khan | Study Abroad Freelance Consultant | Updated May 2025

 Conclusion

-If university never felt a right fit for you, and you’ve always wanted to learn something practical, then this is the path for you.
+If university never felt like the right fit for you, and you’ve always wanted to learn something practical, then this is the path for you.
 Whether you want to become an automotive mechanic, a nurse, an IT specialist or an electrician, Germany might just be the place for you to start your journey.

 About the Author